6 min read

 Azure Files offers different redundancy options to protect your data from planned and unplanned events ranging from transient hardware failures, network and power outages, to massive natural disasters.
 All Azure file shares can use locally-redundant (LRS) or zone-redundant storage (ZRS).
 Geo-redundant (GRS) and geo-zone-redundant storage (GZRS) is available for standard file shares under 5 TB and we are actively working on geo-redundant storage for standard file shares of up to 100 TiB.

 You can achieve geographic redundancy for your premium file shares in the following ways.
-You can set up Azure File Sync to sync between your Azure file share (your cloud endpoint) and a mounted file share running on a virtual machine (VM) in another Azure region (your server endpoint).
-You must disable cloud tiering to ensure all data is present locally (note that your data on the server endpoint may be up to 24 hours outdated, as any changes made directly to the Azure file share are only picked up when the daily change detection process runs).
-It is also possible to create your own script to copy data to a storage account in secondary region using tools such as AzCopy (use version 10.4 or later to preserve access control lists (ACLs) and timestamps).
+For Azure File Sync scenarios you can sync between your Azure file share (your cloud endpoint), your Windows Server on premises (your regular server endpoint for end user access), and a mounted file share running on a virtual machine in another Azure region (your server endpoint for disaster recovery purposes).
+You must disable cloud tiering to ensure all data is present locally, and provision enough storage on the Azure Disk to hold the entire dataset.
+To ensure changes will replicate quickly to the secondary region, files should only be accessed and modified on the server endpoint rather than in Azure.
+You can also create your own script to copy data to a storage account in secondary region using tools such as AzCopy (use version 10.4 or later to preserve access control lists (ACLs) and timestamps).

 Access control options to secure your data